brittainhard/tools/notes/nmap.rst

 I'm not sure what happens if you try to do /16 when the subnet is /24, though.

+To see the results, use :ref:`arp`

+If you are doing this while looking at wireshark, you will see a massive flood of ARP requests.
+You should try this with your Kali box do you can see what its like from another computer.

+Also, zenmap kinda sucks.
+It's just a GUI way of doing that nmap is doing.

 see :ref:`On Capturing All Traffic`